Everest Base Camp Trek in Monsoon (June, July & August) | Complete Guide

 Challenges of Trekking During the Monsoon

-Rain can make certain sections of the trail muddy or slippery, especially on stone staircases and rocky paths.
+Rain can make parts of the trail muddy and slippery, especially stone staircases, forest paths, and rocky sections.

 Is the Everest Base Camp Trek Worth Doing During the Monsoon?

-If your travel dates fall during the monsoon season, there is no need to automatically rule out the Everest region.
-With proper planning and a knowledgeable guide, an Everest Base Camp trek during the summer months can still be a memorable and enjoyable Himalayan adventure.
+If your travel dates fall during the monsoon, there's no need to put your Everest adventure on hold.
+With proper preparation, suitable equipment, a flexible itinerary, and the support of an experienced local guide, trekking to Everest Base Camp during the summer months can be a safe, enjoyable, and unforgettable Himalayan experience.

 Birendra Chudal